What Are Dental Implants?

 What Is the Dental Implant Process Like?

 The first step in the dental implant process is an oral evaluation.
 Dr. Azarbal will check your gums and oral structures to see if dental implants are the ideal choice for you.
 From there, a detailed image of your mouth will be designed and used as a guide on how and where to place the titanium posts for the best result.
-Dr. Azarbal works closely with Dr. Woo, who will place the implant(s) based on the treatment plan developed by Dr. Azarbal in conjunction with Dr. Woo.
+Dr. Azarbal works closely with the oral surgeon, who will place the implant(s) based on the treatment plan developed by Dr. Azarbal.
 These implants are anchored into the jawbone, and after about three to six months of healing should fuse with the surrounding bone.
 During the healing period, you will be outfitted with temporary teeth, so you will never be without your smile.
 If necessary, we offer sedation dentistry techniques to make this procedure as comfortable and anxiety-free as possible.

 When the titanium posts have fused with your jawbone, the permanent dental crowns will be affixed to the implants.
 These crowns are color-matched to blend in with your natural teeth so that they are indistinguishable from your other teeth.